ramarquezo/common-gsea-pathway-comparison/README.md

 If you use this script in a publication or preprint, please cite:

-Márquez-Ortiz RA.
+**Márquez-Ortiz RA**.
 Common GSEA Pathway Comparison Utility.
 GitHub repository, 2026.

 (Optional: add DOI via Zenodo later.)